ALLDAYEVERYDAY/acts_as_positioned/README.md

 ------------

 1. You are using Rails 3.1 or higher.
-2. You have defined an integer "position" field on your model.
+2. You have defined an integer field called "position" on your model.

 Installation